 The higher your qualification and the more repeat business you obtain then your potential to earn will also increase.
 Some schools will pay extra for certain skills such as a second discipline i.e. snowboarding, or additional languages.
 You can find out more about what you can earn here.

-Finding a job can be a minefield if you haven’t ever looked before.
-Ideally you first want to work out which country you wish to work in, how much you want to work (full time, part time etc) and any other requirements you have i.e. are you applying with a partner, only want to work half the season etc.
+Finding a job can take a lot of work as most job hunters know, and the ski industry can be particularly difficult.
+Ideally you first want to work out which country you wish to work in, how much you want to work (full time, part time or peak season only) and any other requirements you have such as are you applying with a partner, or the dates you are available during the season.

 To find jobs themselves you can look at individual schools’ jobs pages or you can also look at governing bodies.
 BASI for example have a jobs page here.